BookMachine Unplugged 2019: Talking Editorial

 Zara Anvari (Commissioning Editor, Ilex Books)

-Zara commissions across art, design, lifestyle and popular culture for Ilex, an Octopus imprint.
-It’s a very eclectic list that excels at offering innovative and original takes on both the familiar and the new.
-Zara looks for titles that inspire creativity and encourage readers to enjoy the world around them.
-Zara began her publishing career at Penguin Books and has since worked for Phaidon Press, Black Dog Publishing and V&A Publishing.
+Zara commissions across lifestyle and popular culture for White Lion Publishing, a Quarto imprint.
+White Lion specialise in producing beautiful, informative and high-quality books for adults.
+Zara looks for titles that inspire and encourage readers to enjoy the world around them.
+She began her publishing career at Penguin Books and has since worked for Hachette, Phaidon Press and V&A Publishing.

 Valerie Brandes (Founder and Publisher, Jacaranda Books)